Article Reviewed by a licensed insurance professional: Sam Meenasian (CA dept of insurance license #0F75955).

 What Happens if a Claim is Filed?

-This is a process that allows the true owner of the item or property to be compensated while you are borrowing the item or working to pay it off.
+This is a process that allows the owner of the item or property to be compensated while you are borrowing the item or working to pay it off.

 As an example, let’s say that you own a business and you financed $50,000 for a new vehicle for the company.
 Your employee gets into an accident and totals the vehicle.
 The payout will go to the bank that is lending you the money for the purchase to make them whole.